Protests, gunfire in Lebanon after Beirut killing

 In the coastal city of Tripoli, gunshots could be heard from the district of Bab al-Tabbaneh, a Sunni area.

-Gunmen there have occasionally clashed with rivals in neighboring Jebel Mohsen, an area full of Alawites, the sect that counts Assad as a member.
+Gunmen there have occasionally clashed with rivals in neighbouring Jebel Mohsen, an area full of Alawites, the sect that counts Assad as a member.

 Witnesses in two districts of Beirut said enraged protesters had started attacking passing cars.